Mode stability for the Teukolsky equations on Kerr-anti-de Sitter spacetimes: Introduction and main results

-In the $\La<0$ case, a mathematical study of modes for the wave equation on Schwarzschild-adS spacetimes was initiated in~\cite{Gan14}.
+A mathematical study of modes for the wave equation on Schwarzschild-adS spacetimes was initiated in~\cite{Gan14}.
 Note also that for a general class of equations, boundary conditions and asymptotically anti-de Sitter black holes, the papers~\cite{War15,Gan18} provided general definitions of modes and general Fredholm alternative type results.\\

 Numerical results for Teukolsky equations on Kerr-anti-de Sitter black holes have been obtained starting with~\cite{Car.Lem01,Mos.Nor02} in the Schwarzschild-adS case.
 We mention in particular the remarkable~\cite{Car.Dia.Har.Leh.San14} where modes for the full range of admissible Kerr-adS black hole parameters are numerically computed and which in particular corroborates Theorem~\ref{thm:main} and Theorem~\ref{thm:fullmode}.
 In that work, the main observation is that mode stability holds as long as the Hawking-Reall bound~\eqref{est:HRboundoriginal} is satisfied, while, as soon as the Hawking-Reall bound is violated, there exists growing modes $\Im(\om)>0$.\footnote{The closer one is from the Hawking-Reall regime, the larger the azimuthal number $m$ of the growing mode must be.
 This is consistent with our observations of the degeneracies of the potential right when $a>kr_+^2$ provided that $|m|\to+\infty$.
 See Remark~\ref{rem:sharpHR}.} These growing modes come from exponentially decaying modes of the Hawking-Reall regime $\Im(\om)<0$, which have crossed the real axis $\Im(\om)=0$ exactly at stationary frequencies $\om=m\om_+$ after leaving the Hawking-Reall regime.
 In particular, this gives evidence for the existence of periodic stationary solutions when the Hawking-Reall bound is violated (see~\cite{Dia.San.Way15} for further works in that direction).
-We mention that the boundary conditions used in~\cite{Car.Dia.Har.Leh.San14} are Robin boundary conditions which were first derived in~\cite{Dia.San13} and that these Robin conditions also play an important role in our proof (see Section~\ref{sec:Robin}).
+We mention that the boundary conditions used in~\cite{Car.Dia.Har.Leh.San14} are Robin boundary conditions which were first derived in~\cite{Dia.San13}.
+These Robin conditions are re-derived in Appendix~\ref{sec:Robin}, where we use them to provide an alternative (to the one of Section~\ref{sec:TSconslaws}, described in Section~\ref{sec:overview}) proof of mode stability in the non-stationary case.